Data Hiding with Deep Learning: A Survey Unifying Digital Watermarking and Steganography: Conclusion

 \section{Conclusion}

-This survey presented an overview of deep learning techniques for data hiding, including both watermarking and steganography, comparing current state-of-the-art methods classified in terms of network architecture and model performance.
-The survey also compared the objective functions and evaluation metrics for model performance measurement, and finally looked at possible future directions for research in this field.
-This is a promising new field of research with the potential to revolutionise both the protection of digital IP and the security of communication across a range of industries.
-As techniques improve, and applications spread to other types of media, deep learning-based methods for data hiding will likely surpass the capabilities of any traditional algorithms in all media and greatly enhance digital information security.
+This survey has provided an extensive overview of current deep learning techniques for data hiding, encompassing watermarking and steganography methods.
+Through analysis of network architecture and model performance, the survey has demonstrated how digital watermarking and steganography share a common goal of embedding information in digital media, and how both can benefit from deep learning techniques.
+Additionally, the survey explored future research directions and highlighted the potential for this field to revolutionize the protection of digital IP and communication security in Responsible AI software industries.
+As deep learning techniques continue to advance, they are expected to surpass traditional algorithms in all types of media, ultimately enhancing the accountability and safety of AI.
+This promising field holds great potential and is expected to have a significant impact on digital security.